PragTob/rails-beginner-cheatsheet/README.md

 ==================
 Contributions are very welcome.
 Just go ahead and open a pull request.
 Be it corrections, new content or some styling (I haven't exactly mastered styling... yet).

-Any contribution will be repayed with eternal gratitude!
+Any contribution will be repaid with eternal gratitude!